dwjoyce/pythonbook/chapters/Going loopy.rst

 Going loopy
 ===========

+.. quote:: Martin Golding

+    Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

 Computers are very good at doing a number of steps repetitively, relieving us of many mundane tasks in our lives.
 In programming, this makes our programs much more flexible and involves a lot less typing which is always a good thing!

 Imagine drawing a hexagon (a 6 sided polygon) using turtle.
 There is the hard way, and the easy way.